Updated in 2023

-If you are looking to take the next step towards a career in software engineering, these tools can help you get the necessary background you need to succeed.
+If you are looking to take learn software engineering so you can start a career in the field, these tools can help you get the necessary background you need to succeed.
 You can also check out how Career Karma ranks coding bootcamps to help you make a decision.

 If you are ready to find a great job in software engineering, Pathrise is a career accelerator that works with students and professionals 1-on-1 so they can land their dream job in tech.
 If you want to work with our industry and career mentors to get help with your software engineering job search, join Pathrise.